-- If your child or your child’s sex partner gets pregnant while taking this drug or within 6 months after stopping this drug, call the doctor right away.
+- If your child’s sex partner gets pregnant while your child takes this drug or within 6 months after the last dose, call the doctor right away.

 - It is used to treat hepatitis C infection.

-- If your child has any of these health problems: Autoimmune hepatitis, worsening liver function, kidney problems, sickle cell anemia, or thalassemia major.
+- If your child has any of these health problems: Autoimmune hepatitis, liver problems other than hepatitis C, kidney problems, sickle cell anemia, or thalassemia major.

 - If your child is taking didanosine.